hanseuljun/datachannel-unity/README.md

 +-- vcpkg                            # microsoft/vcpkg as a submodule
 +-- build-plugin.ps1                 # Builds the unity plugin for /unity/DataChannel with code in /src
 +-- cmake-vs.ps1                     # Runs cmake for Visual Studio 2019
++-- init-vcpkg.ps1                   # Installs packages in vcpkgs.txt using /vcpkg.
++-- vcpkgs.txt                       # Lists of packages to install using /vcpkg.
 ```